kalaga27/tcrpheno/README.md

 ## Installation

-You can install development version of tcrpheno from Github with:
+You can install tcrpheno from Github with:

 ``` r
 remotes::install_github("kalaga27/tcrpheno")